Constituent Services, Legislative Affairs

 Please share your compliments, questions or concerns about DBHDD programs or services.
 You may contact our office via telephone, mail, fax or by completing our online Constituent Services Intake Form.

 Consumers have the right to confidentiality of their clinical records and treatment information.
-If you are a consumer, guardian of the person of a consumer, parent or court-ordered legal custodian of a minor consumer, you can authorize us to access records and treatment information of the consumer so that we may assist the consumer most fully, by completing and signing the Authorization for Release of Information form (pdf).
+If you are a consumer, guardian of the person of a consumer, parent or court-ordered legal custodian of a minor consumer, you can authorize us to access records and treatment information of the consumer so that we may assist the consumer most fully, by completing and signing the Authorization for Release of Information form (Attachment A).

 If you are a legislator or legislative aide, we are happy to assist your constituent consumers directly and simply report to you that we have done so, without disclosing confidential information to you.
 Or if the consumer (or guardian, parent or legal custodian, as appropriate) authorizes disclosures to you, please have that documented by asking them to complete and sign the authorization form.